xo/xo/README.md

 # TODO #
 * Overhaul and better standardize type parsing
-* Add option to use index names
-* Fix name generated for indexes
 * Finish support for --{incl, excl}[ude] types
 * Finish support for ignoring fields (ie, fields managed by database such as 'modified' timestamps)